abdulmumeen-abdullahi/abdullahi-portfolio/README.md

-# From Vision to Deployment: AI & Robotics Projects by Abdullahi
+# From Vision to Deployment: My AI & Robotics Projects.

 ----------------------------------------------